 Our tip: If you have to move on a Friday, don't panic, plan your move early to avoid issues with availability and to try to get the best prices, but if you can avoid it then it's definately worth trying to.
 If you are moving on a friday make sure you've got back up plans in case things go wrong, especially if you're aware of any potential risks like the poor person above!

-7. Collecting ALL the right keys from the previous owners.
+7. Collect ALL the right keys from the previous owners.

 Image sourced from www.freeimages.com/jean scheijen